Jerophin123/HPOE/README.md

 The **Heuristic Page Optimization Engine (HPOE)** is an enterprise-grade algorithm developed and architected by Jerophin D R, designed to solve a critical problem in modern graphical user interfaces: dynamically balancing ultra-premium visual effects (like nested CSS backdrop-filters, expensive WebGL shaders, particle simulations, and high-fidelity 3D assets) against the physical limitations of the user's hardware in real-time.

 Too often, modern web applications dictate a "one size fits all" approach to UI.
-A visually stunning website with heavy glassmorphism might run flawlessly at a locked 60FPS on an M2 Apple Silicon running MacOS, but executing those same CSS `backdrop-filter: blur(20px)` commands over layered translucent elements on an older Android device (e.g., Mali-G72) will cause catastrophic frame drops, overheating, and massive input lag.
+A visually stunning website with heavy glassmorphism might run flawlessly at a locked 60+ FPS on an M2 Apple Silicon running MacOS, but executing those same CSS `backdrop-filter: blur(20px)` commands over layered translucent elements on an older Android device (e.g., Mali-G72) will cause catastrophic frame drops, overheating, and massive input lag.
 Conversely, aggressively optimizing the UI down to flat colors and removing shadows across the board punishes high-end desktop users who paid for premium fidelity.

 **HPOE bridges this gap autonomously.** It is a self-adjusting, reactive profiler that runs invisibly alongside the application runtime.